cloudmesh/classes/docs/source/i524/technologies.rst

-TechList.1: In class you will be given an HID and you will be assigned a number of technologies that you need to research and create a summary as well as one or more relevant refernces to be added to the Web page.
+TechList.1: In class you will be given an HID and you will be assigned a number of technologies that you need to research and create a summary as well as one or more relevant references to be added to the Web page.
 All technologies for TechList.1 are marked with a (1) behind the technology.
 An example text is given for Nagios in this page.
 Please create a pull request with your responses.
 You are